JD, University of Virginia School of Law, 1984

 Christopher A. Duggan, Partner

-Chris Duggan loves courtrooms.
-He is one of the most active trial and appellate lawyers in Massachusetts.
+Chris is one of the most accomplished trial and appellate lawyers in the United States.
 He has tried more than 75 cases to jury verdict in federal and state courts across Massachusetts and in several other New England states.
 His clients include publicly traded and privately held companies, insurers and reinsurers, and individuals in complex, large risk litigation across a broad variety of matters including product liability, premises liability, professional malpractice, aviation, insurance coverage disputes and other high profile, media sensitive matters.
-Ironically, his love for trying cases often results in quicker resolution of cases that can be settled, much to his personal dismay.
+Ironically, his love for trying cases often results in quicker resolution of cases that can be settled.

 Chris regularly appears for consumer product manufacturers and large retailers in matters across New England.
 He has won verdicts for clients in several states in cases involving the design and manufacture of power tools, industrial products, hand tools, electronic sensors and consumer appliances.
 In these cases, a thorough knowledge of science, design principles and industry standards is critical, and the ability to translate those concepts to a jury is central to achieving favorable outcomes.

 An avid historian, Chris enjoys representing universities, museums and collectors in cases involving authenticity and title to works of art and historic artifacts.
-Recently, he prevailed in a case tried in the United States District Court for the Eastern District of Virginia for an owner of a highly coveted Civil War Tiffany presentation sword that had been stolen from a museum and appeared almost four decades later in the possession of a noted Virginia collector.
+He prevailed in a case tried in the U. S. District Court for the Eastern District of Virginia for an owner of a highly coveted Civil War Tiffany presentation sword that had been stolen from a university museum and appeared almost four decades later in the possession of a noted Virginia collector.
 The case garnered national interest among museums and collectors of art and historic artifacts.

-- Obtained defense verdict for manufacturer in trial in Rhode Island Federal District Court in an action arising out of a fire in a bathroom restaurant against subrogation insurer who claimed the fire was caused by a defect in a bathroom fan/light.
+- Obtained defense verdict for manufacturer in trial before the U.S. District Court for the District of Rhode Island in an action arising out of a fire in a bathroom restaurant against subrogation insurer who claimed the fire was caused by a defect in a bathroom fan/light made by NuTone, Inc.

-- Obtained defense Verdict for manufacturer of automatic doors that were alleged to have malfunctioned causing serious orthopedic injuries to an elderly woman.
+- Obtained defense verdict for manufacturer of automatic doors that were alleged to have malfunctioned causing serious orthopedic injuries to an elderly woman as she attempted to enter a CVS store in Cambridge.

-- Obtained defense verdict for manufacturer of ceiling fan alleged to have malfunctioned and caused multiple million-dollar loss in a New Hampshire office building.
+- Obtained defense verdict for manufacturer of ceiling fan alleged to have malfunctioned and caused multi-million-dollar loss in a New Hampshire office building.

 - Obtained Judgment in Detinue (replevin) under Virginia law of a Tiffany Silver Civil War presentation sword stolen in the 1970s that appeared in the possession of a private collector almost 40 years later.

-- Successfully argued for reversal of summary judgment and entry of judgment for the defendant on Constitutional personal jurisdiction grounds before the United States Court of Appeals for the First Circuit.
+- Argued successfully for reversal of summary judgment and entry of judgment for the defendant on Constitutional personal jurisdiction grounds before the United States Court of Appeals for the First Circuit.

-- Argued successfully for the affirmance of judgment for aviation insurer before the First Circuit Court of Appeals in a precedent-setting case involving interpretation of an aviation insurance policy.
+- Argued successfully for the affirmance of judgment for aviation insurer before the First Circuit Court of Appeals in a precedent-setting case involving interpretation of an aviation insurance policy subscribed to by several Lloyds's syndicates and managed by United States Aviation Underwriters.

 - Obtained defense verdict for manufacturer of pneumatic fastening tool that plaintiff claimed was defective because it lacked a sequential trip trigger and caused severe injuries to user.